pinobatch/pently/docs/bytecode.md

   `attacklen` is larger than 0.
 * `attacklen` sets the length in steps of attack data.

-Attack data differs from sound effects in two ways.
-Instead of specifying an absolute pitch (as in FamiTracker's "Fixed" envelope), they specify a signed offset in semitones from the note's own pitch (as in FamiTracker "Absolute" envelope).
-Nor can an attack be played slower than one step per frame.
+Attack data differs from sound effects in three ways:

+1. Instead of specifying an absolute pitch (as in FamiTracker's "Fixed" envelope), they specify a signed offset in semitones from the note's own pitch (as in FamiTracker "Absolute" envelope).
+2. If bit 4 (`$10`) of the duty and volume byte is set, the pitch offset is omitted from the byte stream and treated as zero.
+3. Attack data cannot be played slower than one step per frame.

 Each drum is defined by one line in `pently_drums`: